Can a name really make or break your business?

 It may be worthwhile bringing in a creative wordsmith or professional copywriter to assist with this aspect, as they tend to have a little more imagination and may come up with interesting ways to present a business name that you wouldn’t have thought of otherwise.

-Note: if you already have a tagline in mind, it’s still worth exploring new ideas.
+Expert Tip: if you already have a tagline in mind, it’s still worth exploring new ideas.
 It’s really challenging at this end of the game, but try to keep an open mind.
 Your existing tagline might not fit well with a name under consideration, but that doesn’t make it a poor choice necessarily.
 Taglines will often change over time anyway, so don’t make it a road-block at this stage.

-Compare any negatives/positives from the audit between names
+Compare any negatives/positives

 Keeping track of the results of all the previous tests and checks means that you will have a data-based (unemotional) means to rule out certain options from the shortlist.
 Regardless of how much you like a certain option, it should be discarded if it fails too many of the tests and checks above.
 Some issues can be overcome in time, others—not so much!